 And this is what you’ll see after matching devices:

-- Make sure your iPad and TV are surfing the same Wi-Fi.
+- Make sure your TV and iPad are on the same Wi-Fi network.

-Settings > Apple AirPlay and HomeKit). - On your iPad: swipe down from the top right to get the Control Center.
+- On your iPad, swipe down from the top-right corner to open Control Center.

 Proof: